Mike Huckabee: Military

 In 2007, Huckabee argued for a larger military and an increase in defense spending, writing, "Right now, we spend about 3.9 percent of our GDP on defense, compared with about six percent in 1986, under President Ronald Reagan.
 We need to return to that six percent level."

 Immigration

-During his bid for president, Huckabee released a nine-point immigration enforcement and border security plan.
+During his 2016 bid for president, Huckabee released a nine-point immigration enforcement and border security plan.
 His plan included building a border fence, increased border patrol personnel, and increased visas for skilled workers who enter the country legally.
-He has previously stated he is opposed to using military resources for border patrol.
+Huckabee has previously stated he is opposed to using military resources for border patrol.
 Huckabee's plan also required all 11–12 million undocumented immigrants to register with the federal government and return to their home countries within 120 days.
-Failure to do so would carry a 10-year ban from entering the US.
+Failure to do so would carry a ten-year ban from entering the US.

 Gun control

 Huckabee has voiced his support for self-defense and the Castle Doctrine, and has generally taken an anti-gun control stance.
 He believes that the concealed carrying of weapons should be allowed.